msd/userscripts/README.md

 * [Google Chrome](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 * [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/violentmonkey/eeagobfjdenkkddmbclomhiblgggliao)

 Note for Safari users: The following sections do not apply.
-Install [Userscripts](https://itunes.apple.com/us/app/userscripts/id1463298887) instead and follow their documentation on how to install a script.
+Install [Userscripts on Itunes](https://itunes.apple.com/us/app/userscripts/id1463298887) instead and follow their documentation on how to install a script.

 ## Create a new script